 Third, introduce yourself to the major stakeholders and the project team.
 Make sure all of you have the same understanding of the project scope.
-Get the project team together for an update on the current status.
+Get the project team together and discuss the current status.
 This is also a good time to go over the project plan with the team.
-You might wonder why you should go over the project plan so late in the game.
-Once you know the scope, it will be easier to spot weaknesses in the plan.
-It’s best if you go over the plan with the team.
+Once you know the scope, it is easier to spot weaknesses in the plan.
+It’s best if you go over the plan with the project team.

 Project Failure: How To Rescue It – Step #4

 Last but not least, if you and the team identify a major weakness, you should address it.
-You don’t have to re-invent the wheel, but you should too the team, the stakeholders and the sponsor what want to do differently.
+You don’t have to re-invent the wheel, but you should listen to what the team, the stakeholders and the sponsor want to do differently.
 Project Catastrophes

 Project Failure: How To Rescue It – Summary

 Here is the bottom line: don’t shy away from accepting the challenge of rescuing a project failure.
 I urge you to start with the scope.
 Your job as the project manager is to keep the big picture in mind.
-If you have to turn a project around, you will find that most often the project failed because of scope creep or other scope related issues.
-If you tackle the scope first, all other things will fall into place.
+If you have to turn a project around, you will find that most often the project failed because of scope creep or other scope-related issues.
+If you tackle the scope first, everything else will fall into place.